 Jabara was in the back seat of a Volkswagen driven by his daughter, Carol Anne.
 Near Del Ray Beach, Fla., they came to a road construction site.
 Carol Anne lost control of the car, and the Volkswagen rolled over several times before stopping.
 Jabara and his daughter were rushed to a Del Rey hospital, where he was pronounced dead on arrival from head injuries.
 He was buried at Arlington National Cemetery on November 24, 1966.

-This article was written by William Allmon and originally published in the March 1995 issue of Aviation History magazine.
+This article originally published in the March 1995 issue of Aviation History magazine.
 For more great articles subscribe to Aviation History magazine today!